-Susan Bernhardt founded Essence Ayurveda for her holistic healing work.
+Susan Bernhardt founded Essence Ayurveda for her holistic healing work in 2012.

-Feeling increasingly drawn to yoga and Ayurveda, Susan enrolled in the yoga therapy and Ayurveda program at the Rocky Mountain Institute of Yoga and Ayurveda (RMIYA).
-What began as a break from a standard gym workout has now become an unexpected but highly rewarding career change, from practicing law to holistic healing through Ayurveda, yoga, Tibetan Cranial, Reiki, and Thai Yoga Massage.
+Feeling increasingly drawn to yoga and Ayurveda, Susan enrolled in the yoga therapy and Ayurveda program at the Rocky Mountain Institute of Yoga and Ayurveda (RMIYA) and graduated from that program in 2012 with certifications to practice Ayurveda, Yoga Therapy, and Panchakarma.
+Upon graduation, she founded Essence Ayurveda for her her holistic healing work and began studying additional healing arts as well.
+What began as a break from a standard gym workout became an unexpected but highly rewarding career change, from practicing law to holistic healing.

-Susan is certified as an Advanced Ayurvedic Practitioner by Ayurved Sadhana Vidyalaya.
-As a graduate of RMIYA's 1500-hour program, Susan holds certifications from RMIYA to practice Ayurveda, yoga therapy, and pancha karma.
-She holds a 500-hour yoga teacher certification from Axis Teacher Trainings.
-Susan also is a Tibetan Cranial Practitioner and Teacher.
-She is a graduate of the Denver Integrative Massage School 600-hour program specializing in Thai Yoga Massage and is a Colorado Licensed Massage Therapist.
-Susan has been certified as a Reiki Master Teacher in the Raku Kei Reiki lineage, which has roots in Tibetan, Indian, and other forms of healing through pranic energy, and has received an additional Reiki Master Teacher certification from a Master Teacher trained through the teachings of William Rand.
+Susan began her Tibetan Cranial therapy training in 2012, has been a Practitioner since 2014, and now is a Tibetan Cranial Teacher as well.
+In 2013, she graduated from the Denver Integrative Massage School's 600-hour program specializing in Thai Yoga Massage.
+She is a Licensed Massage Therapist in Colorado and in St. Paul and New Brighton, Minnesota.
+In 2015, Susan was certified as a Reiki Master Teacher in the Raku Kei Reiki lineage, which has roots in Tibetan, Indian, and other forms of healing through pranic energy, and in 2016 received an additional Reiki Master Teacher certification from a Master Teacher trained through the teachings of William Rand.
+Continuing her Ayurveda studies, Susan received certification as an Advanced Ayurvedic Practitioner from Ayurved Sadhana Vidyalaya in 2019.

-Susan is Board-Certified as an Ayurvedic Practitioner by the National Ayurvedic Medical Association (NAMA), with a scope of practice that includes pathology and disease management as well as preventive healthcare and health promotion using diet and lifestyle.
+Susan is Board-Certified as an Ayurvedic Practitioner by the NAMACB (National Ayurvedic Medical Association Certification Board), with a scope of practice that includes pathology and disease management as well as preventive healthcare and health promotion using diet and lifestyle, and holds NAMA's highest level of professional membership.
 She is a C-IAYT Certified Yoga Therapist with the International Association of Yoga Therapists, designated as an Ayurvedic Yoga Therapist by NAMA, and holds an RYT-500 yoga teacher designation from Yoga Alliance.

 You can read an interview of Susan in the online Voyage Denver magazine here.